 There are a whole host of charity bike rides to take part in across the country and beyond, suitable for cyclists of all ages and abilities.

 Our flagship event, the Big Battlefield Bike Ride takes place annually to help raise funds for wounded veterans.
 Find out more about our 2021 event here.

 Other events, from the London to Brighton charity bike ride through to the London to Paris bike ride, give plenty of opportunities to get on your bike and raise money for charity - whether cycling is a newfound hobby or you’re a seasoned pro looking to take on a new challenge!

-What do you need to take party in a charity bike ride?
+What do you need to take part in a charity bike ride?

 Whether you participate in a short charity bike ride for fun or you’ve signed up to take part in a challenging, long-distance charity bike ride, it’s important that you’re properly prepared for the event.